nachoSO/CarND-Vehicle-Detection-master/writeup_template.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-The pipeline approach is based on the slides shown in the course, i.e, extract features using hog sub-sampling and make predictions, then I heat to each box in box list,  then I applied a threshold to help remove false positives and finally I drawn the boxes from heatmap in the image.
+The pipeline approach is based on the slides shown in the course.
+The first step was extract the features using hog sub-sampling in order to  make predictions, then I added the heat to each box in a box list,  then I applied a threshold to help remove false positives and finally I drawn the boxes from heatmap in the image.

 Here is a list of the problems that I faced along the realization of this project:
+- Build the pipeline in a properly way
 - Selection of the color space orient and pixels per cell, (still not very clear what is the optimal)
+- Bound the rectangles correctly

 The pipeline is probably likely to fail when two cars are very close, it is necessary to bound better the bounding box!.
-In the same way, there could be problems when there is a car approaching from the front, as it is mentioned above it is ne
-As a future work I would like to refine and play with those parameters.
+In the same way, there could be problems when there is a car approaching from the front.
+As a future work I would like to refine and play with the classification parameters.

+On the other hand, the algorithm is applied for each frame that produces a non-smooth result.
+I would like in the future to applied the algorithm for a group of frames and then apply the heatmap to the accumulation of frames.